Spatial partitioning for collision detection

 qtree.add(i as u32, &particle.entity.position);

-I won’t get into the details of how this works as it is pretty straightforward and simple enough to fit in about 40 LOC.
-What we want here is a way to resolve collisions with a given player body.
-My basic approach was to:
+I will not go deep into this part because it is straightforward and fits in about 40 lines.
+What we want is a way to resolve collisions with the player body.
+My approach was:

-In here you’ll see collision resolution based the circle surface normal and reflection vector causing a sort of bounce effect.
+Here, collision resolution uses the circle surface normal and reflection vector to create a bounce effect.

 let player_rect = Rect::new(